iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> Great idea but this draining if my battery!!
+Very frustrating 😡<br> :date: __2020-05-31 22:18:36__

+> The first few weeks it was great all around.
+Last couple of days it has been draining my battery.
+I've always turned Bluetooth off at home, and on for the occasions I leave the house.
+It's jumped from 2%, 27%, 48% of battery use!
+I had to force stop it after Bluetooth off failed to curb its battery appetite.<br> :date: __2020-05-26 05:00:05__

+> It works fine But has sliced my battery life pretty much in half.
+The app is useless if my phone is dead<br> :date: __2020-05-26 03:30:16__

+> I experienced many of the listed faults to this app.
+Installed as I could understand the advantages and think it's important to help the greater good.
+However, the battery drainage on my phone will be the reason i uninstall.
+Would love to reinstall once this is fixed.<br> :date: __2020-05-26 01:29:38__

+> My friend Brian hates this app<br> :date: __2020-05-24 20:51:52__

 > Draining my battery.
 Did not seem to start until about 1 week after installing it.
 Sadly had to uninstall.<br> :date: __2020-05-18 07:52:49__

 > Battery consuption is way too high.
 Currently 13% on a day when I was only out of my house 1 hour.
 App needs to detect home WiFi and stop scanning unless it detects no wifi.
 It is the third largest app draining my battery.
 Not acceptable.
 May have to discontinue use.<br> :date: __2020-05-17 06:56:45__